thanpolas/toddmotto.github.io/_posts/2013-05-20-simple-html5-data-attribute-jquery-tabs-markup-free-and-relative-to-their-container-for-ultimate-reuse.md

 {% endhighlight %}

 ### Ultimate re-use
-Because the script is setup to search for sibling selectors, feeding from a _$(this)_ element - it means we can have multiple tabs per page with the same data-* values!
+Because the script is setup to search for sibling selectors, feeding from a _$(this)_ element - it means we can have multiple tabs per page with the same data-&#42; values!

 ### Extending the tabs
-The tabs are setup to be totally markup free, and in true AngularJS fashion, you literally can just add more data-* attributes and let it do it all for you:
+The tabs are setup to be totally markup free, and in true AngularJS fashion, you literally can just add more data-&#42; attributes and let it do it all for you:

 {% highlight html %}
 <div class="tabs">